Bonnie Rotten

-Alaina Antoinette Hicks (born May 9, 1993), known by her stage name Bonnie Rotten, is an American former pornographic actress, feature dancer, fetish model, and director.
+Bonnie Rotten (born 1993) is an American former pornographic actress, feature dancer, fetish model, and director.
 In 2014, she became the first alt-porn star to win the AVN Award for Female Performer of the Year.

 Early life

-Rotten was born and raised in Cincinnati.
-She is of Italian, German, Polish, and Jewish descent.
-She was raised by her grandparents.
-She says her first sexual experience was at the age of 12 with a boy who was 13, and claims to have had her first sexual experience with multiple male partners at age 16.
+Rotten was born in May 1993 in Cincinnati, Ohio and was raised by her grandparents.
+She claims to have had her first sexual experience with multiple male partners at age 16.